Future Homes Standard: The Complete Guide to The New Targets

-The Future Homes Standard is a set of rules that will come into effect from 2025 to ensure new homes produce less carbon emissions.
+The Future Homes Standard is a set of rules that will come into effect in 2025 to ensure new homes produce less carbon emissions.

-Ahead of the Standard coming into effect, a technical specification will be consulted on in 2023 by the Department for Levelling Up, Housing and Communities (DLUHC), with the necessary legislation introduced in 2024, ahead of implementation in 2025.
+Ahead of the Standard coming into effect, a technical specification will be consulted on in 2024 by the Department for Levelling Up, Housing and Communities (DLUHC), ahead of implementation in 2025.

-This is what we know so far about the Future Homes Standard, and how it could affect current homeowners and homebuilders.
+This is what we know so far about the Future Homes Standard, and how it could affect current homeowners as well as those looking at building an eco house.

 What is the Future Homes Standard?